-- (1) Members may request or be required to pay a higher deductible than the minimum for certain coverage and certain types of losses require a specific co-pay or deductible. - (2) Property coverage for each member is based on detailed property schedule.
-Scheduled items are covered to the extent of the cost of repair or replacement pursuant to the excess/reinsurance policy terms.
-Under the Alliant Property Insurance Program (APIP) Reinsurance carriers cover insured losses over \$250,000 to the limit of \$1 billion except for certain types of sub-limited property losses such as flood, earthquake, and terrorism. - (3) Boiler and Machinery self-insured retention for the Pool varies depending on motor horsepower. - (4) Business Interruption/ Extra expense coverage is based on scheduled revenue generating locations/operations.
-A limited number of members schedule and the rest are limited to \$500,000 of coverage with a \$2.5 million Pool maximum for undeclared exposure.
-The waiting period (deductible) is typically 24 hours but there are exceptions specific to the type of exposure covered. - (5) This sublimit list is simplified and is not all-inclusive.
+- (1) Members may request or be required to pay a higher deductible than the minimum for certain coverage and certain types of losses require a specific co-pay or deductible. - (2) Property coverage for each member is based on a detailed property schedule.
+Scheduled items are covered to the extent of the cost of repair or replacement according to the excess/reinsurance policy terms.
+Under the Alliant Property Insurance Program (APIP) Reinsurance carriers cover insured losses over \$250,000 to the limit of \$1 billion except for certain types of sub-limited property losses such as flood, earthquake, and terrorism. - (3) Boiler and Machinery self-insured retention for the Pool varies depending on motor horsepower. - (4) Business Interruption/ Extra expense coverage is based on scheduled revenue-generating locations/operations.
+A limited number of members are scheduled, and the rest are limited to \$500,000 of coverage with a \$2.5 million Pool maximum for undeclared exposure.
+The waiting period (deductible) is typically 24 hours but there are exceptions specific to the type of exposure covered. - (5) This sub-limit list is simplified and is not all-inclusive.
 In addition, sub-limits are often shared or aggregated by all pool members and, in a few cases, are shared by all APIP members.
 Deductibles often vary by coverage sub-limit. - (6) Auto Physical Damage coverage includes comprehensive, named perils and collision.
-Coverage for each member is based on a detail vehicle schedule. - (7) Crime Blanket coverage (also referred to as "Employee Dishonesty Coverage with Faithful Performance" of \$2,500 is provided to each member.
-Member's may elect to "buy-up" the level of coverage from \$5,000 to \$2 million. - (8) Named Position coverage is optional.
+Coverage for each member is based on a detailed vehicle schedule. - (7) Crime Blanket coverage (also referred to as "Employee Dishonesty Coverage with Faithful Performance" of \$2,500 is provided to each member.
+Members may elect to "buy up" the level of coverage from \$5,000 to \$2 million. - (8) Named Position coverage is optional.
 Members may elect to schedule various employees, directors, and commissioners, with individual limits of between \$5,000 and \$1 million. - (9) Cyber coverage is included under the Pool's Property program.
-Members are subject to a 20% co-pay per loss and the Pool's SIR is tiered between \$50,000 and \$100,000 depending on the insured/members property TIV with an 8-hour waiting period.
+Members are subject to a 20% co-pay per loss and the Pool's SIR is tiered between \$50,000 and \$100,000 depending on the insured/member's property TIV with an 8-hour waiting period.
 By meeting established guidelines, the co-pay may be waived.
-The reinsurance maximum limit of liability is \$2 million, with various declared sub-limits. - (10) Identity Fraud Expense Reimbursement coverage is purchased by Enduris.
+The reinsurance maximum limit of liability is \$2 million, with various declared sub-limits. - (10) Enduris purchases Identity Fraud Expense Reimbursement coverage.
 Member claims do not have a deductible.
 There is a \$25,000 limit per member.

 Members make an annual contribution to fund the Pool.
 Since Enduris is a cooperative program, there is joint liability among the participating members.
-There were no claim settlements in excess of the insurance coverage in any of the last three policy years.
+There were no claim settlements above the insurance coverage in any of the last three policy years.

-Upon joining the Pool, members are contractually obligated to remain in the Pool for a minimum of one year and must give notice 60 days before renewal in order to terminate participation.
+Upon joining the Pool, members are contractually obligated to remain in the Pool for a minimum of one year.
+They must give notice 60 days before renewal to terminate participation.
 The Interlocal Governmental Agreement (formerly known as the Master Agreement) is automatically renewed each year unless provisions for withdrawal or termination are applied.
-Even after termination, a member is still responsible for contribution to Enduris for any unresolved, unreported and in process claims for the period they were a signatory to the Interlocal Governmental Agreement.
+Even after termination, a member is still responsible for contributing to Enduris for any unresolved, unreported, and in-process claims for the period they were a signatory to the Interlocal Governmental Agreement.

-Enduris is fully funded by its member participants.
-Claims are filed by members with the Pool who determines coverage and administers the claims.
+Its member participants fully fund Enduris.
+Members file claims with the Pool, which determines coverage and administers the claims.

-The Pool is governed by a Board of Directors which is comprised of seven board members.
+The Pool is governed by a Board of Directors comprising seven board members.
 The Pool's members elect the Board, and the positions are filled on a rotating basis.
 The Board meets quarterly and is responsible for overseeing the business affairs of Enduris and providing policy direction to the Pool's Executive Director.